justinchuby/torch-onnx/README.md

 ## Why is this doable?

 - We need to verify torch.export coverage on Huggingface Optimum https://github.com/huggingface/optimum/tree/main/optimum/exporters/onnx; and they are not patching torch.onnx itself.
-- Path torch.onnx.export such that packages do not need to change a single line to use dynamo
+- Patch torch.onnx.export such that packages do not need to change a single line to use dynamo
 - We have all operators implemented and portable